Defaults and Impairments

 What is a default?

-Defaults can be executed by a pool delegate when a borrower has not made a payment (including non-payment or insufficient payment of principle, interest, or late fees as applicable) past the grace period on a loan.
+Defaults can be executed by Maple when a borrower has not made a payment (including non-payment or insufficient payment of principal, interest, or late fees as applicable) past the grace period on a loan.
 A default will:

-1. Reduce the pool’s value by the amount of outstanding principle on the loan and any interest accrued.
+Reduce the pool’s value by the amount of outstanding principal on the loan and any interest accrued.

 What is an Impairment?

-The Maple platform gives Pool Delegates the ability to Impair loans in the event of a potential non-payment or insufficient payment scenario, or in a scenario where a borrower has met another condition of default as articulated in the loan agreement.
+The Maple platform gives Maple the ability to impair loans in the event of a potential non-payment or insufficient payment scenario, or in a scenario where a borrower has met another condition of default as articulated in the loan agreement.
+The impairment is designed to be used in a scenario where the borrower has not yet entered a technical default period, but Maple does not believe that the borrower will be able to repay their loan when it is due.
 The impairment can be put in place to better distribute potential losses to all current lenders.
 Impairment prevents a situation where a loan is known to be compromised (by borrower distress or otherwise), and some lenders withdraw their capital prior to the loss, leading to the remaining lenders shouldering more of the burden of the lost capital.
-This may be done in a situation where the Pool Delegate believes they will be able to quickly recover a part or all of the loan’s value from the Borrower through collaborative efforts or restructuring.
-The Pool Delegate will maintain an active dialogue with the Borrower to recover funds through the legal process.
+This may be done in a situation where Maple believes they will be able to quickly recover a part or all of the loan’s value from the Borrower through collaborative efforts, restructuring, or liquidation collateral.
+Maple will maintain an active dialog with the Borrower to recover funds through the legal process if necessary.

 How do Impairments affect Deposits and Withdrawals?